Ulysses

 Dodge Center Public LIbrary

-" We’ll also discuss the unique beauty of the summer sky, highlighting constellations, planets, and other celestial phenomena visible during this magical time of year. "
+" Pack some snacks for the drive from Ulysses; this destination is a justified detour.
+We’ll also discuss the unique beauty of the summer sky, highlighting constellations, planets, and other celestial phenomena visible during this magical time of year. "

 Monument Overlook